Shrutika1034/google-merchandise-store-analysis/README.md

 ## 📊 Dashboard

-The SQL analysis in this repository is designed to support an interactive business dashboard.

-The future Power BI dashboard will include:
+An interactive **Power BI dashboard** was developed using a representative sample of approximately **100,000 records** exported from the Google Merchandise Store dataset.

+> **Note:** SQL analysis was performed on the complete dataset (21M+ records) in Google BigQuery.
+The Power BI dashboard uses a representative sample to ensure fast report performance.

+### Dashboard Pages

+#### 📊 Executive Dashboard
 - Executive KPIs
+- Revenue Trend
+- Revenue by Marketing Channel
-- Revenue Overview
+- Revenue by Product Category
+- Top Revenue-Generating Countries

-- Customer Analysis
+#### 👥 Customer Analysis
+- Top Countries by Visitors
+- Top Cities by Visitors
+- Average Pageviews by Country
+- Average Time on Site by Country
+- Global Visitor Distribution

+#### 📦 Product Performance Analysis
+- Top Products by Revenue
+- Top Products by Quantity Sold
+- Top Most Viewed Products
+- Revenue vs Quantity Sold
-- Product Performance
+- Product Category Performance

+#### 📈 Marketing Performance Analysis
+- Revenue by Marketing Channel
+- Visitors by Marketing Channel
+- Transactions by Marketing Channel
+- Conversion Rate by Marketing Channel
-- Marketing Performance
+- Revenue Trend by Marketing Channel
-- Geographic Analysis

-> Dashboard development is planned as the next phase of this project.

 ---